lunikdev/pledo/README.md

   - server-sided (per default) or directly in browser
 - Supports multiple file versions (e.g. in different resolutions / codecs)
 - Background sync keeping track of media servers' connection changes
 - Docker image for amd64 and arm64.
-Or run the windows executable .
+Or run the windows executable.

 Use `docker pull ghcr.io/fxsth/pledo:latest` to get the docker image of latest release.